Authored by the expert who managed and guided the team behind the Honduras Property Pack

 What are the total closing costs as a percent in Honduras in 2026?

-The typical total closing cost for buyers in Honduras in 2026 is around 5.5% of the purchase price, which covers all the standard fees and taxes you will pay to complete the transaction.
+The typical total closing cost for a residential property purchase in Honduras in 2026 is around 4% to 7% of the purchase price for a standard foreign-buyer transaction.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Honduras.